 Shadows – pencil on paper, 2023

-Especially in difficult time the act of drawing with a pencil is a good exercise in concentration.
-In this series of shadow pictures I embed my figure in the chaotic background.
-To catch many details without losing the main picture is challenging.
+In this series of shadow pictures I embed my figure in the naturally chaotic background.
+I try to catch many details without losing the main picture.

 Shadows – Abruzzi, 2021